When a project is complete, the survey results can be sent by email or exported via iTunes.

 Merging Data Files

 To facilitate data analysis, you can choose to use an Excel file available for download.
+This is an early Beta version.

 This Excel file has macros that will simplify the process of combining multiple data files and multiple survey runs.
 Note that it is not supported on Macs.